 The carrying bag is made out of sturdy material and will keep your trampoline safe when folded away.

 Warranty & Assembly

-This mini trampoline comes with a 5 year warranty on all parts and a 30 day (some) money-back guarantee (minus a 50$ restocking fee).
+This mini trampoline comes with a 5-year warranty on all parts and a 30 day (some) money-back guarantee (minus a 50$ restocking fee).
 This is good and shows that the manufacturer has confidence in their products.
-They also have a phone customer support which is very pleasant and forthcoming.
+They also have phone customer support which is very pleasant and forthcoming.
 You get two extra springs included in the package, should one of them fail.